gaborcs/lambda-terminal/README.md

 ## Is it ready for production?

+No.
-No. There are lots of rough edges and missing features.
-Also, we don't intend to maintain backwards compatibility at this point.
+There are lots of rough edges and missing features.
+Performance is not a priority and we don't intend to maintain backwards compatibility.
+For now, we just want to test whether this way of editing code leads to better developer experience without spending too much time trying to achieve the perfect implementation.

 ## So why should I learn it?